wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** Oh the name's P~

-**Obi-Wan:** _Interrupting_ I don't NEED to know your name, I NEED to train these young apprentices in the ways of the Jedi, so if you don't mind... _Petra looks very sad, gets sympathy from the audience, OWBB has banter with them "oh don't encourage her etc" until he relents_.
+**Obi-Wan:** _Interrupting_ I don't NEED to know your name, I NEED to train these young apprentices in the ways of the Jedi, so if you don't mind... _He waves her away dismissively.
+Petra looks very sad, gets sympathy from the audience, OWBB has banter with them "oh don't encourage her etc" until he relents_.
 Very well, why don't you go outside and bring my Jedi equipment bag... it's in the boot... of the spacecraft...

 **Petra:** Oh, thank you Mr Big Bogie, it would be an honour Mr Big Bogie... _she leaves_